The Giraldo Lab

 Plant physiology and nanobiotechnology

-We work at the interface between plant physiology and nanotechnology.
-Nanomaterials have unique optical, electronic, and chemical properties.
-We are exploring how nanoparticle properties such as size, surface chemistry, and aspect ratios, shape their interaction with plant organelle and cell structures and determine their fate in living tissues.
-We aim to develop nanomaterial based research tools to study and engineer plant physiological mechanisms at levels of organization ranging from organelles to tissues and whole plants.
+We aim to develop nanomaterial based tools to study and engineer plant physiological mechanisms at levels of organization ranging from organelles to tissues and whole plants.
+We are discovering how nanoparticle physical and chemical properties affect their interaction with plant organelles and cellular structures.
 Using a plant nanobionics approach, we seek to enable plants with novel or augmented functions.

 Jing An starts as a Joint Ph.D. student funded by a China Scholarship Council (CSC) Fellowship.